Michael Horne KC

 It is one of the strengths of the split legal profession that the client has the benefit of at least two lawyers thinking about the case.
 My instructing solicitors are all experienced professionals with their own perspectives of a case.
 I welcome and value their full involvement in the advice we give and decisions we make.

-I have been a tenant here for the whole of my career.
+I have been member of Chambers here for the whole of my career.
 One of the real strengths of our Chambers is the fact that there are so many colleagues who specialise in the same areas as I do.
 If any of us have a difficult or new legal issue, or a difficult judgment call to make, there are always senior colleagues only too happy to help.
-That support is enormously reassuring, but also means that the client receives the best service we can give.
+That support is enormously reassuring but also means that the client receives the best service we can give.

 publications